robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Just here, Bree."
 His fingers moved respectfully over the material.
 "It would give the chemise a nice silhouette, but without binding or bunching."

 I noticed Sarah studying him, watching his hands, his eyes.

-Her face lost some of its hardness.
+Her face slowly lost some of its hardness.

 ---